cdec/cdec.github.com/guide/corpus.md

     neue Modelle werden erprobt . ||| new models are being tested . doch fehlen uns neue Ressourcen . ||| but we lack new resources .

- - The sentences should already be preprocessed, segmented, and tokenized.
  - There may be only a single source sentence, but some tools will accept more than target language translation, which must be separated by a triple pipe.
- - Cdec is mostly encoding agnostic, but some features expect UTF-8 encoded input.
+ - Cdec is mostly encoding-agnostic, but some features expect UTF-8 encoded input.

+## Preprocessing

+Cdec provides basic corpus-preprocessing functionality including

+ - tokenization using the `corpus/tokenize-anything.sh` script
+ - lowercasing using the `corpus/lowercase.pl` script

 ## Multiple reference translations